fireship-io/fireship.io/content/lessons/typescript-design-patterns/index.md

 ### Facade

-A facade is a class that provides a simplified API for larger body of code.
+A facade is a class that provides a simplified API for a larger body of code.
 It is often to used to hide low-level details of a subsystem.

 {{< file "ts" "software.ts" >}}
 ```typescript